Table of Contents

 Let’s learn about what it means to delete the git branch locally and remotely.

-- Local: This action involves removing a branch from your copy of the repository on your local machine.
+- Deleting a local branch involves removing a branch from your copy of the repository on your local machine.
 When you delete Git branch locally, you are cleaning up your local workspace by removing branches that are no longer needed or relevant to your current development work.
 This operation does not affect other users or the central repository; it only removes the branch reference from your own environment.

 Local branch deletion is particularly useful for tidying up after merging features or completing tasks, ensuring that your local repository remains uncluttered and manageable.
 On the other hand, removing a remote branch can help maintain an organized and up-to-date repository for all team members by reducing clutter in the central repository.